ARTbio/GalaxyKickStart/README.md

 ```

 The install.sh file will:
- - install git, ansible, vagrant and virtualbox SO packages on Debian distributions.
+ - install git, ansible (at least version 1.8), vagrant and virtualbox SO packages on Debian distributions.
  - install ansible roles for galaxy servers (galaxyprojectdotorg.galaxy and galaxyprojectdotorg.postgresql).
  - create the instalation directory for the Vagrant box ($HOME/ansible-artimed/galaxy_vm/).
  - git clone this galaxy server playbook for vagrant provision procedure.